Massepain

 The five pâtissiers

-In the town centre of Saint-Léonard-de-Noblat, five pâtissiers each make their own version of this massepain biscuit, each one slightly different, each one a closely guarded secret.
-Legend has it that only one holds the original recipe, having bought the bakery and the formula from a Monsieur Petit Jean, but which of the five remains a genuine mystery.
-Together, these five bakeries produce around 20 tonnes of massepain every year, which gives you a sense of how important this single product is to the town’s economy and identity.
+As we walked through the town centre of Saint-Léonard-de-Noblat, we found five bakeries and each pâtissier makes their own version of this massepain biscuit.
+They all are slightly different, and they all guard their secret recipe, because legend has it that only one holds the original recipe!
+One has bought the bakery and the formula from Monsieur Petit Jean, but which of the five remains a mystery to this day.

 The massepain macarons connection